Soderberg-Tech/lth-coder-template/README.md

 - Docker image (built by Docker socket and kept locally)
 - Docker volume (persistent on `/home/{User}`)

 This means, when the workspace restarts, any tools or files outside of the home directory are not persisted.
-To pre-bake tools into the workspace (e.g. `python3`), modify the container image.